googleapis/google-cloud-ruby/google-iam-v1beta/README.md

-# Ruby Client for the Google IAM V1beta API
+# Ruby Client for the Identity and Access Management (IAM) V1BETA API

-Manages identity and access control for Google Cloud Platform resources, including the creation of service accounts, which you can use to authenticate to Google and make API calls.
-Note: This API is tied to the IAM service account credentials API (iamcredentials.googleapis.com).
-Enabling or disabling this API will also enable or disable the IAM service account credentials API.
+<p>Manages identity and access control for Google Cloud Platform resources, including the creation of service accounts, which you can use to authenticate to Google and make API calls.</p> <aside class="note"><b>Note:</b> This API is tied to the <a href="/iam/docs/reference/credentials/rest">IAM service account credentials API</a> (<code>iamcredentials.googleapis.com</code>).
+Enabling or disabling this API will also enable or disable the IAM service account credentials API.</aside>

-Pre-release client for the WorkloadIdentityPools service.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Google IAM V1beta API.
+It provides basic client classes for a specific version of the Identity and Access Management (IAM) V1BETA API.
 Most users should consider using the main client gem, [google-iam](https://rubygems.org/gems/google-iam).
 See the section below titled *Which client should I use?* for more information.